 Vampyres don't just feed on blood - they feed on life...

 How does one know if they are a Vampyre?
 I still and will always believe that Vampyres need energy from other sources because there body does not have enough for what we are.
 I also believe we are spiritually different than humans and that what we are is a spiritual condition.
 The simple Definition of Vampyre is one who needs energy (Life force) because our bodies don't have enough because of what we are (Spirit or Soul).
 We take it through the blood (some of the life force or human energy is in the blood) of be the taking of it directly.
 Most Vampyres are tired and drained when alone but are usually hyper, often have high anxiety, and feel high and extremely powerful when around large crowds.

 I DON’T LIKE MANY NEW SHOWS.
-I LIKED TRUE BLOOD, ANGEL, FOREVER KNIGHT, GATES, BLOOD TIES, American Horror Story, FRINGE, & the ADDAMS FAMILY.
-Only things new I like are Humans, LOST GIRL, Continuum, FROM DUSK TILL DAWN THE SERIES, HANNIBAL, Grimm, 12 Monkeys, Supernatural, Fargo, (real) Humans, The 100, The Gifted, and Vikings...
+I LIKED TRUE BLOOD, ANGEL, FOREVER KNIGHT, GATES, BLOOD TIES, American Horror Story, FRINGE, LOST GIRL, Continuum, HANNIBAL, Grimm, The Gifted, & the ADDAMS FAMILY.
+The only things new I like are: Supernatural, Carnival Row, Preacher, Humans, FROM DUSK TILL DAWN THE SERIES, 12 Monkeys, Fargo, (real) Humans, The 100, Legacies, What we do in the shadows, and Vikings...